Skip to main content

 Ajax Tools 875 Flange Wedge Straight

-• DURABLE CARBON STEEL ENSURES LONG-LASTING PERFORMANCE.
+• ULTRA-DURABLE CARBON STEEL FOR LONG-LASTING PERFORMANCE.

 • PROUDLY MADE IN THE USA FOR QUALITY YOU CAN TRUST.